A Unified Framework with Multimodal Fine-tuning for Remote Sensing Semantic Segmentation: Proposed Method

-Fig.~\ref{fig_framework} shows an overview of the proposed MANet.
-The input to MANet is first processed by SAM's image encoder endowed with MMAdapter, responsible for extracting and fusing multimodal remote sensing features using the multimodal fine-tuning mechanism.
+Fig.~\ref{fig_framework} shows an overview of the proposed MFNet and two different multimodal fune-tuning strategies.
+The input to MFNet is first processed by SAM's image encoder endowed with MMAdapter or MMLoRA, which is responsible for extracting and fusing multimodal remote sensing features using the multimodal fine-tuning mechanism.
 The output is then fed into DFM, which receives two single-scale multimodal outputs from the encoder and expands them into two sets of multiscale multimodal features using pyramid modules.
 These high-level abstract features are then fused by four squeeze-and-excitation (SE) Fusion modules to generate a group of multiscale features.
 Finally, the outputs of DFM are passed to the decoder to produce segmentation prediction maps.
-In this section, we will elaborate on the key components of the proposed MANet.
+In this section, we introduce the key components of the proposed MFNet in detail.

 \begin{itemize}[leftmargin=*] \item {\bf SAM's image encoder}: We denote the optical images and their corresponding DSM data as $\bm{X}\in \mathbb{R}^{H\times W \times 3}$ and $\bm{Y}\in \mathbb{R}^{H\times W \times 1}$, respectively, where $H$ and $W$ represent the height and width of the inputs.
 The SAM's image encoder, employing a non-hierarchical ViT backbone, first embeds the input into a size of $\mathbb{R}^{h\times w \times c}$, where $h=\frac{H}{16}$, $w=\frac{W}{16}$, and $c$ is the embedding dimension.
-Then stacked ViT Blocks is used to extract features.
-This feature size is maintained throughout the encoding process \cite{li2022exploring}.
-As illustrated in Fig.~\ref{fig_framework}, both $\bm{X}$ and $\bm{Y}$ are input into the SAM's image encoder.
+Next, stacked ViT Blocks are used to extract features whose size is maintained throughout the encoding process \citep{li2022exploring}.
+As illustrated in Fig.~\ref{fig_framework}(a), both $\bm{X}$ and $\bm{Y}$ are input into the SAM's image encoder.
 It is important to note that the same SAM encoder is used for DSM data, which demonstrates that SAM can be utilized to extract features from non-image data.
 The SAM's image encoder extracts and fuses multimodal features, generating high-level abstract features $\bm{F}_{x}\in \mathbb{R}^{h\times w \times c}$ and $\bm{F}_{y}\in \mathbb{R}^{h\times w \times c}$ through the multimodal fine-tuning modules.